Ilya and Emilia Kabakov, Concert for a Fly, 1988. Image courtesy of the artists.

 Panelists | Edra Soto (Artist) and Eduardo Terrazas (Artist | Timothy Taylor).
 Moderated by Hans Ulrich Obrist (Serpentine Galleries).

 While the cosmos controls and regulates our understanding of space and structures, it is also an interminable architecture.
 Its unending reach has inspired contemporary artists to explore the bounds of the infinite.
 Thinking in terms of how we can define a cosmos, both universally and subjectively, this panel will explore the practices of Eduardo Terrazas, whose work includes the iconic pavilions designed for the Olympic games in Mexico City in 1968, and Chicago-based artist Edra Soto, whose installations explore how patterns arise from aesthetic structures of colonialism within her native Puerto Rico.
-Presented in partnership with the Terra Foundation of American Art.
+Presented in partnership with the Terra Foundation of American Art and Surface.

 Book Launch | Creative Chicago: An Interview Marathon